 During 2014 OzChild began a journey of seeking out the most relevant and impactful programs available for vulnerable children, young people and families that could be confidently brought into the Australian cultural context.
 We intentionally looked at programs backed by high quality international research, demonstrating that the intervention is effective for the intended client group.
 They are characterised by a clearly articulated theory, comprehensive staff training manuals, model adherence measures and on-going quality assurance systems.
 Each of the evidence based programs selected have been chosen because they have been shown to consistently achieve outstanding results for vulnerable children and young people and their families.

-As an organisation we invested in the establishment of three programs in Victoria in 2015, SafeCare, Functional Family Therapy- Child Welfare (FFT-CW) and Treatment Foster Care Oregon (TFCO).
-Consistent with our ways of working and Vision we established two of these programs in collaboration with Anglicare Victoria and the Victorian Aboriginal Child Care Agency (VACCA).
+As an organisation we invested in the establishment of three evidence based programs in Victoria in 2015, SafeCare, Functional Family Therapy- Child Welfare (FFT-CW) and Treatment Foster Care Oregon (TFCO).
+Consistent with our ways of working and vision, we established two of these programs in collaboration with Anglicare Victoria and the Victorian Aboriginal Child Care Agency (VACCA).

-In April 2017, OzChild is now proud to expand its evidence based services into New South Wales.
+In April 2017, OzChild expanded its evidence based services into New South Wales.

 - Functional Family Therapy – Child Welfare (FFT-CW)